FormidableLabs/victory-docs/src/pages/docs/victory-zoom-container.md

 ### allowPan

-The optional `allowPan` prop accepts a boolean that enable the panning functionality.
+The optional `allowPan` prop accepts a boolean that enables the panning functionality.
 Zooming will still be enabled when the `allowPan` prop is set to false.

 *default:* `allowPan={true}`

 ### allowZoom

-The optional `allowZoom` prop accepts a boolean that enable the zoom functionality.
+The optional `allowZoom` prop accepts a boolean that enables the zoom functionality.
 Panning will still be enabled when the `allowZoom` prop is set to false.

 *default:* `allowZoom={true}`